 Understanding consumers' unconscious with online tools

 • the amount of attention to the call to action AOI (the web address, or another action button) is linked to the likelihood that the customer will follow the link in an online test

-Together, the combination of Predict and Explore now opens for a completely new and powerful way of doing consumer and market research at a global scale.
+Together, the combination of Neurons and Explore now opens for a completely new and powerful way of doing consumer and market research at a global scale.
 Faster, more scalable, affordable, and still tracking both conscious and unconscious customer responses.

-Get anin-depth insight into our AI & neuroscience tools with a free demo.
+Get an in-depth insight into our AI & neuroscience tools with a free demo.

+Understanding consumers' unconscious with online tools